NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 });
 ```

-If you use a `Future` from a submodule to create a new `Future`, the new one will have a dependency on the existing one, and an implicit dependency on every `Future` within the submodule.
-This means that any possible initialization within the submodule will be completed by the time your new `Future` gets executed.
+If you use a `Future` called `A` that you retrieved from a submodule `Sub` to create another `Future` called `B`, then `B` will depend on `A`, but it will also have an implicit dependency on every `Future` within `Sub`.
+This means `B` will only be executed after `Sub` is fully executed.

-Calling multiple times to `m.useModule` with the same Ignition Module doesn't lead to multiple deployments.
-Hardhat Ignition only executes `Future`s once.
+Calling `m.useModule` multiple times with the same Ignition Module as a parameter doesn't lead to multiple deployments.
+Hardhat Ignition only executes `Future` objects once.

 ## Deploying and calling contracts from different accounts

-If you need to change the sender of a deployment, call, or another future, you can do it by providing a `from` option.
+If you need to change the sender of a deployment, call, or another `Future`, you can do it by providing the `from` field in an options object.

-For example, to deploy a contract from a different account you can do
+For example, to deploy a contract from a specific account:

 ```js
 const token = m.contract("Token", ["My Token", "TKN2", 18], { from: "0x...." });
 ```

 You can also define a module that uses the accounts that Hardhat has available during the deployment.
-To do it, you can use `m.getAccount(index)`, like this:
+To access the Hardhat accounts use `m.getAccount(index)`:

 ```js
 const account1 = m.getAccount(1);